Txy822/Txy822/README.md

  Hello, I'm Tesfahun Yohanis-Wolleli

-I’m a tech enthusiast Android Developer  💻 from Birmingham,UK.
-I’m passionate about technologies and love to learn new things.
+I’m a tech enthusiast Software Developer  💻 from Birmingham, UK.
+I’m passionate about technology and love to learn new things.
-I prefer working in the android application development and back-end though I have an intermediate label grasp over the front-end part including XML and Compose.
-I love to code with Android Studio in Kotlin and Java.
-I am trying to be more creative and will come back soon with something unique...
+I prefer working as an Android Developer or Software Engineer position.
+I love to code with Android Studio in Kotlin and Java, and Java EE for enterprise applications.

 🧑 More About Me ->>>

-    🎓  I've completed my MEng in Computer Science and Software Engineering from University of Birmingham(UK).
+    🎓  I've completed my MEng in Computer Science and Software Engineering from the University of Birmingham(UK) in July 2022.
-    💡  I'm passionate about Android Development, Artificial Intelligence, Embedded System Software Development, Low level programming including Assembly and Security & like to explore new technologies and develop software solutions and quick hacks.
+    💡  I'm passionate about Android Development, Artificial Intelligence, Embedded System Software Development, Low-level programming including Assembly and Security & like to explore new technologies and develop software solutions and quick hacks.
     🌱  I'm on track for learning more about Cloud Architecture.
-    💬  Feel free to reach out to me for roles,consulting and volunteering, or just for some interesting discussion.
+    💬  Feel free to reach out to me for roles, consulting, and volunteering, or just for some interesting discussion.
     ✉️  You can knock me an email at y.w.tesfahun@gmail.com!
 I'll try to respond as soon as I can.
-    🔭 I worked as an Android Developer Consultant for ITC for about 9 months from Sept 2022 and now looking for new opportunities.
+    🔭 I worked as an Android Developer Consultant for ITC from Sept 2022 to June 2023.
-    Available for work immediately.

 # 💻 Tech Stack: